KonnorRogers/vps_setup/README.md

     sudo apt install git
     git clone https://github.com/ParamagicDev/vps-setup.git ~/vps-setup
     cd ~/vps-setup
+    sudo bash install.bash
+* or

-    sudo make rake
+      sudo ./install.bash
-* -u specifies the home directory where everything will be installed, just in case its being run from root

-* Do not forget to set git via:

-      git config --global user.name
+* This will run heroku login & git config --global user.name & user.email

-* Then run:

-      heroku login
+* It will make you create a user if running as root to then run the script as

 * Also, ensure to secure your server via /etc/ssh/sshd_config should you not find my settings acceptable